 - Adjusting the average walking and biking speeds.

 - Adding or removing land uses (jobs, households, POIs, etc.).

 - Defining new travel time decay functions, which reflect people’s preference for shorter trips by penalizing further destinations (i.e. a job 15 minutes away will be more valuable than a job 30 minutes away).

 - Incorporating more detailed information from existing data (e.g. local sidewalk GIS layers) using available pre-preprocessing tools.

 Accessibility analysts can edit the roadway or transit network to change, add, or remove a roadway link or transit route.

-Mobility Performance Framework measures and metrics applicable to Sugar Access
+Mobility Performance Framework measures and metrics applicable to Cube Access

-Economic Vitality Framework measures and metrics applicable to Sugar Access
+Economic Vitality Framework measures and metrics applicable to Cube Access

 |GOAL||PERFORMANCE MEASURE||PERFORMANCE METRICS||ANALYSIS SOFTWARE|